Squeezing and multimode entanglement of surface acoustic wave phonons: Device B

 \section{Device B}

 The device used for the multimode entanglement experiments of Sec.~\ref{sec: multimod} has slight design variations.
-The mirror edge separation is $L_e=\SI{560}{\upmu m}$.
-To enhance the mirror-SAW coupling, the number of finger pairs in the mirror has been reduced to $N_p=275$.
-The estimated vacuum coupling (Eq.~\ref{eq: coupling strength}) is $g=2\pi \cdot \SI{1.6}{MHz}$.
+The mirror edge separation is $L_e=\SI{560}{\upmu m}$. {To enhance the coupling of the electromagnetic mirror mode to SAW, the number of finger pairs in the mirror has been reduced to $N_p=275$.} The estimated vacuum coupling (Eq.~\ref{eq: coupling strength}) is $g=2\pi \cdot \SI{1.6}{MHz}$.

 The total capacitance is $C=\SI{3.3}{pF}$ and the SQUID shunting the two electrodes has a total critical current of $I=\SI{190}{nA}$ ($L_J = \SI{1.7}{nH}$).
 The associated $LC$ mode has a frequency of $\omega_{LC}=2\pi \cdot \SI{2.1}{GHz}$.
 To enable further operations on the resonator state, a transmon qubit has been integrated between the port IDT and left hand mirror.
 While not used in the present experiment, qubit operations could be relevant to creating non-gaussian SAW states.
 A microscope image of the device is shown in Fig.~\ref{fig: device B image}.